MSc, Human Geography, first class (SoGE, University of Oxford, 2008)

-I joined ZMT´s Development and Knowledge Sociology working group in June 2015, and was an adjunct lecturer with the Department of Anthropology and Cultural Studies at the University of Bremen until January 2020.
-Between October 2016 and December 2019, I scientifically coordinated the German Science Foundation/DFG funded research project EMERSA within the first phase of the SPP 1889 initiative - Regional Sea Level Change and Society initiative.
-I presently co-lead the second phase SPP 1889 project ‘Towards Blue Urbanism for Sea Level Change Adaptation: Global Trajectories and Speculative Futuring in Island Southeast Asia’ (BlueUrban) together with Dr. Johannes Herbeck (Sustainability Research Center, University of Bremen).
+I joined ZMT´s Development and Knowledge Sociology working group in June 2015, and was an adjunct lecturer with the Department of Anthropology and Cultural Studies as well as the Institute for Sociology (IFS) at the University of Bremen until January 2020.
+Between October 2016 and December 2019, I scientifically co-ordinated the German Science Foundation/DFG funded research project EMERSA within the first phase of the SPP 1889 initiative - Regional Sea Level Change and Society initiative.
+I presently serve as Principal Investigator of the second phase SPP 1889 project ‘Towards Blue Urbanism for Sea Level Change Adaptation: Global Trajectories and Speculative Futuring in Island Southeast Asia’ (BlueUrban) together with Dr. Johannes Herbeck (Sustainability Research Center, University of Bremen).

 My work is broadly inspired by diverse histories, ecologies, and cultural politics of seacoasts.
 In particular, questions around marine placemaking, sensemaking and everyday life continue to inspire me.
-My ongoing research (under BlueUrban) retains its focus on the ‘megacities’ of Jakarta, Metro Manila, and Singapore, and examines how dystopic and utopic visions for living with socio-environmental change intermingle in shaping varied futures of coastal cities in decades to come.
+My ongoing research (under BlueUrban) retains its focus on the ‘megacities’ of Jakarta, Metro Manila, and Singapore, and examines how dystopic and utopic visions for living with environmental change are co-shaping diverse speculative infrastructures and urban futures along coastlines in the decades to come.

 Apart from academia, I have previously served as an NGO researcher, project evaluator, and as a civil servant in diverse environmental and development-related organizations including the CGIAR-WorldFish Center Headquarters (Penang), the National Youth Council (Singapore), Beyond Social Services (Singapore), the IUCN (Colombo) and the UNFCCC Secretariat (Bonn), among others.